cjstreet/BikeSharing/README.md

 ## Results:

-### Interactive Dashboard
+## Interactive Dashboard
 <a href="https://public.tableau.com/app/profile/christy.street/viz/CStreet_RideSharing/NewYorkStory?publish=yes">Invest In Bike-Sharing</a>

-Summary: Provide a high-level summary of the results and two additional visualizations that you would perform with the given dataset.
+## Summary:

+In New York, there are over 2 million rides on the Citi Bike-Sharing program.
+The average user is a male subscriber that uses the bike to most likely commute to work.
+The busiest times for rides are around 8am and 5pm, Monday thru Friday.
+The average duration of a ride is about 5 minutes.
+It appears that the bikes are a vital resource to the people of New York.
+Depending on the sustainability of the program financially this would be a good investment for any large condensed urban city.
+Des Moines may not have a similar urban infrastructure as New York and if riders had to commute over 5 minutes to work they might not use bike-sharing.

+Two additional visualizations should be considered:
-Produce a visualization that would give us the average age of riders.
+1. Produce a visualization that would give us the average age of riders.
-Although, the data isn't available in the dataset, it would be valuable to know how much money the program is generating and spending.
+2. Although, the data isn't available in the dataset, it would be valuable to know how much money the program is generating and spending.